-There is some standard testing that will be done as a part of your pregnancy, however, there are also some optional tests that you may choose to do.
-These are tests that can tell you the chances of your baby having certain chromosomal anomalies such as Down's Syndrome, Trisomy 18, Trisomy 13, Cystic Fibrosis, spinal muscular atrophy, and Spina Bifida.
+There is standard testing that will be done as a part of your pregnancy, however, there are some optional tests that you may choose to have done.
+These are tests that can tell you the chances of your baby having certain chromosomal anomalies such as Down's Syndrome, Trisomy 18, Trisomy 13, Cystic Fibrosis, and spinal muscular atrophy.
 These are all conditions that could affect your baby's physical and mental health.
 Genetic testing involves blood work being drawn from the mother.
 The results of this testing will provide you with information about the risk of the baby being affected with any of these conditions.
 If your risk is elevated, you may choose to have additional testing to determine with certainty whether or not the baby is affected.
 There are various reasons why people want this information.
 It can be helpful with family planning.
 Some people may choose to end an affected pregnancy.
 Fetal gender can also be a component of this testing.
-Your provider will discuss genetic testing with you as well as answer any questions
+Your provider will discuss genetic testing with you as well as answer any questions that you have about genetic testing at your first OB visit.